Let’s Get Started Minnesota

+If you’re interested in learning more about what type of care may be best for you, please call our Client Access Team.
 Ellie Mental Health also offers virtual appointments, if an immediate provider pairing is not available.
-Talk to one of our team members to learn which states provide telehealth services at 651.313.8080.
+Talk to one of our team members to learn which locations provide telehealth services.

 Submit an online form below and we’ll call you back to match you with a provider.